 When I was considering names for this blog, one of the first that came to mind was Up the Bare Stairs.
 Thinking it a little-long winded, I asked Hazel Gaynor, whose blogging course I was doing at the time, for her advice and she insisted the title worked well.

 Opening with the quote ‘A pity beyond all telling is hid in the heart of love,’ and set in post-independence Ireland, it tells the tale of an encounter between two men on the Dublin to Cork train, one of whom is returning his mother’s body to their native city for burial.
 The man, Francis James Nugent, recounts to his travelling companion, the narrator, the story of his relationship with his parents and a secondary school teacher, Brother Angelo, a hard task-master.
-A member of the British civil service, Nugent has been made a Baron for ‘war services,’ and he tells the narrator of the exact moment he swore to himself that he would be a success.
-He recalls how in class, Angelo used to set one group of pupils against the other, based on allegiance to either branch of the pre-independence Irish Parliamentary Party, headed by John Redmond and William O’Brien, respectively.
-When Nugent gets a Euclid problem wrong, thus losing a quiz for the Redmondites, the pro-Redmond Angelo humiliates him by keeping him back for two hours at the end of the school day.
-At home, Nugent’s parents, who are eager for their son to do well at school and take the family out of poverty, humiliate him further when they discover the reason for his detention, with his father particularly enraged at his son for letting John Redmond down.
+A member of the British civil service, Nugent has been made a Baron for ‘war services’ and he tells the narrator of the exact moment he swore to himself that he would be a success.
+In class, Angelo would set one group of pupils against the other, based on allegiance to either branch of the pre-independence Irish Parliamentary Party, headed by John Redmond and William O’Brien, respectively.
+When Nugent gets a Euclid problem wrong, losing a quiz for the Redmondites, the pro-Redmond Angelo humiliates him by keeping him back for two hours at the end of the school day.
+At home, Nugent’s parents, eager for their son to do well and take the family out of poverty, humiliate him further on learning the reason for his detention.
+His father is particularly enraged at his son for letting John Redmond down.

 In my next post, I will explore what I think the story might have meant to me and I will try to set it in the wider context of the tradition of the short story.